Movie Genre Classification by Language Augmentation and Shot Sampling: Experiments

-\textbf{Implementation Details.} Each input video is split into separate shots by TransNet v2~\cite{souvcek2020transnet}.
-We randomly select 8 shots where each shot consists of 3 sampled frames as the visual representation of the input video.
-We sample audio waveforms at a rate of 16 kHz from each video as the input to both PANNs~\cite{kong2020panns} and Silero~\cite{SileroModels}.
-We adopt a BERT encoder~\cite{devlin2018bert} to encode raw captions and a CLIP encoder~\cite{radford2021learning} to encode key words.
-Our models are trained with a batch size of 256 and a maximum learning rate of $10^{-3}$ on an RTX-3090.
-See the supplementary for more details.
+\textbf{Implementation Details.} Each input video is split into distinct shots by TransNet v2~\cite{souvcek2020transnet}.
+We select 8 shots where each shot consists of 3 sampled frames as the visual representation of the input video.
+We sample audio waveforms at a rate of 16 kHz from each video as the input to both PANNs~\cite{kong2020panns} and Whisper~\cite{radford2023robust}.
+Our models are trained with a batch size of 256 and a maximum learning rate of $10^{-3}$ on NVIDIA RTX-3090 GPUs.
+We adopt the ``ReduceLROnPlateau''~\cite{paszke2019pytorch} strategy to reduce the learning rate.